facebook/react-native-website/docs/flexbox.md

 ### Flex

-[`flex`](https://facebook.github.io/react-native/docs/layout-props#flex) will define how your items are going to **“fill”** over the available space along your primary axis.
+[`flex`](https://facebook.github.io/react-native/docs/layout-props#flex) will define how your items are going to **“fill”** over the available space along your main axis.
 Space will be divided according to each element flex property.

 In the following example the red, yellow and the green views are all children in the container view that got `flex: 1`.
 The red view got `flex: 1` , the yellow view got `flex: 2` and the green view got `flex: 3` . **1+2+3 = 6** which means that red view will get `1/6` of the space, the yellow `2/6` of the space and the red `3/6` of the space.